NHS Lanarkshire logo

 • avoid standing favouring one leg

-• If sitting for long periods of time, try and take regular break by standing up and sitting down in your chair every 20 minutes or changing to sit on your gym ball at frequent intervals.
+• if you’re sitting down for long periods of time, try and take regular breaks by standing up and sitting down in your chair every 20 minutes.
+You can also change to sit on your gym ball at frequent intervals

 Eating and Drinking

-Ensure you are eating a healthy balanced diet in a routine each day.
-If you are struggling with nausea and vomiting – eat regular snacks throughout the day.
+Make sure you are eating a healthy balanced diet at the same time each day.
+If you are struggling with nausea and vomiting, then eat regular small snacks throughout the day.

-It is important to keep hydrated in pregnancy so try to drink 1.5-2 litres of water per day.
+It is important to keep hydrated in pregnancy so try to drink 1.5-2litres of fluid per day.

 Pregnant woman eating salad.